 Step 5: Find Ways to cut back.

-There are many ways to cut back expenses.
+There are many ways to cut back your monthly expenses.

 - Call your utility companies and negotiate your bills.
 It’s not always easy to do with things like electricity or water.
 However, you can negotiate cable, internet, and phone services.